zain1022/aws-ec2-docker-deployment/README.md

   3. Confirm container is running: ```docker ps```
   4. Check container logs: ```docker logs mini-api```
   5. Confirm application binds to ```0.0.0.0``` and not ```127.0.0.1```
+* If container crashes:
+ 1. sads
+ 2. dsds